Sonjuane/wordpress-boilerplate/wp-content/plugins/cleantalk-spam-protect/readme.txt

 * Disable comments for media

 When using Disables comments, existing comments will not be deleted and will remain on the pages.

+= Email Address Encoder =

+CleanTalk Anti-Spam offers a feature called "Encode contact data" that is designed to encode all email addresses on the website pages.
+Encoding the email addresses increases the level of protection of contact data from being abused, parsed, getting spammed and used in spam mailing lists by bots and online criminals.
+To reveal the encoded email address simply click on it and it will be decoded instantly.

 = Translations =
 * Albanian (sq_AL) - thanks to fjalaime https://wordpress.org/support/users/fjalaime/